Matthew Lickona 11:49 p.m., Dec. 10

 “My grandfather made moonshine back in Alabama, and he used to keep the gallon jugs behind his bed.
 I was 14, visiting from Chicago.
 As I watched the adults indulge, I decided to try it myself.
 The first drink took my breath away.
 I crept around behind his bed three more times before I got sick and threw up.
 The secret was out.”

-He formed his first band at age 15 and has been playing the Blues ever since, including thirteen years spent as a New Orleans street musician, performing with Grandpa Elliot, with whom he often records.
+He found music to be a much better tonic.
+“I started at 15.
+I played the bass until I went in the Army.
+Then I bought a Fender guitar.
+I spent four years figuring out what to do with the other two strings.”
+He formed his first band and has been playing the Blues ever since, including thirteen years spent as a New Orleans street musician, performing with Grandpa Elliot, with whom he often records.
 His wife passed away in November 1977.

 “My roots are from Chicago and the South, and my music is still the blues...in its many interpretations.
 It’s delivered in a way of feeling.
 Bluesmen are storytellers, and the music is about life.”